department-of-veterans-affairs/va.gov-team/teams/vsp/teams/insights-analytics/analytics-tools/google-frequently-asked-questions.md

 Using a short time frame like a week.
 In the past, we have built Excel / Google Sheets to load and merge multiple weeks worth of data.
 Using a different view.

-## What's wrong with my goal funnel visualization report?
+### What's wrong with my goal funnel visualization report?
 Why is my conversion rate so low?

 Many goals currently configured on product views are showing extremely high abandonment rates on the first step - Authentication.
 This is due to the modernized apps redirecting to the same URL after login, which Google Analytics reports as an exit.
 We are researching a solution to address this problem.

+At this moment, we have an outstanding bug to correct and improve our funnel/conversion reporting across VA.gov.
 For funneling, the best solution at this moment is to build a custom funnel (in a Custom Report for instance) that uses a combination of Page URL destinations and login events to track goal steps.

-## Why do total submission events not match the backend?
+### Why do total submission events not match the backend?

 There are several reasons why the total submission events in Google Analytics may not match your numbers in the backend.